 - Tufts is one of the best universities in the country for many academic fields.
-International Relations, for instance, is about the best there is.
-Tufts Engineering is also top notch.
-Tufts excels in many programs throughout it’s arts and science college.
-About the only thing Tufts does not offer is business.
+International Relations at Tufts, for instance, is the best there is.
+Tufts Engineering is also top notch, and we excel in many programs in the arts and science college.
+The only thing Tufts does not offer is business.
 Tufts students interested in business usually get a degree in another discipline, be it economics, civil engineering, etc. before going on to graduate business school elsewhere.

 - Practice time: During the fall and spring, the Tufts boathouse is open every afternoon for practice.
 Academic conflicts are such that most students practice two, three or four days per week.
 A typical routine is morning class, lunch, afternoon practice, dinner, library or evening class.
-Regattas or Saturday, Sunday or both days.
+Regattas are on Saturday, Sunday or both days.
 No one sails seven days per week, it’s not allowed.
-A few students are not able to keep up with class, studies and practice but most do.
+A few students are not able to keep up with class, studies and practice, but most do.
 In fact, most are happy to be so involved without time to waste.
 There is time for social activities, even for the busiest sailors competing both weekend days because most of the regattas are so close by, so students waste little time traveling.

 - What makes Tufts and Tufts Sailing so special: Many things.
 The academics at Tufts are among the best.
 The sailing is arguably the best for scheduling, boats, coaching, wind and practice competition.
 Our schedule is the biggest in all of college athletics; over 110 college regattas per year.